Camp Snoopy

-Camp Snoopy is a Peanuts-themed area for children at several Six Flags amusement parks.
+Camp Snoopy is a Peanuts-themed area for children at several Six Flags and Enchanted Parks amusement parks.
 All of them originally opened while the parks were under the ownership of Cedar Fair prior to its merger with Six Flags in 2024.

 History

 Camp Snoopy was first introduced at Knott's Berry Farm in 1983.
 This was the first amusement park with a section dedicated to children under 12 years old.

 On August 27, 2013, Camp Snoopy at Cedar Point received the relocated Frog Hopper which was renamed Woodstock's Airmail and Jr. Gemini was renamed Wilderness Run.
 On August 16, 2017, Carowinds announced Planet Snoopy would be re-themed and expanded by six new rides to create Camp Snoopy for the 2018 season.
+After multiple decades, Camp Snoopy officially reopened on June 27, 2024, at Knotts Berry Farm.